DWFlanagan/ntrh/06-survival.md

 ### Malls

 Crossgates Mall --- The undisputed king of area malls, and source of predictions that other area malls would go under by stealing their business.
 Crossgates sports twelve theaters, a huge selection of fast food vendors, including Ben and Jerry's Ice Cream, and several anchor stores such as J. C. Penney, Jordan Marsh, Filene's, and even Caldor.
-Altogther the Total Mall Experience (TME).
+Altogether the Total Mall Experience (TME).

 Colonie Mall --- The previous champion of the area malls, Colonie was the only bi-level mall until Crossgates.
 There is less at Colonie in the way of shoe shops, but it does have a newly refurbished Sears, Roebuck Co. store and also a Macy's, the classiest store in any area mall.
 The UA Towne Central, RKO Fox, and the Cine 1..8 theaters are located within a few hundred meters of this mall.

-Latham Circle Mall --- This "mall" started life as an outdoor shopping center, which was later enclosed to accomodate the new mall concept.
+Latham Circle Mall --- This "mall" started life as an outdoor shopping center, which was later enclosed to accommodate the new mall concept.
 While claiming nothing special, the Circle does have a Boston Store and two video arcades, side by side, which in the past have had price wars.
-The most redeming feature of the Circle is that it is the closest mall in the area to Troy, excepting the Uncle Sam Atrium.
+The most redeeming feature of the Circle is that it is the closest mall in the area to Troy, excepting the Uncle Sam Atrium.

 Mohawk Mall --- Schenectady's own mall, this thing is long and twisty.
 Way the hell out on Route 7, unless you happen to live in Schenectady.